EasinTanvir/Digital-Pylot/README.md

 - Small Cars
 - Exclusive Cars

-Vehicle cards are populated from the database and include real seeded vehicle information such as pricing, seats, transmission, fuel type, and features.
+Vehicle cards are populated from the database and include seeded vehicle information such as pricing, seats, transmission, fuel type, and features.

 The customer website also includes a floating AI assistant available throughout the customer-facing experience.